broadinstitute/chbv/_pages/research.md

 The successful completion of this work will deliver an essential data resource for cellular, molecular, genetic and translational neuroscience – while expanding our understanding of the ways the human brain varies from person to person and providing powerful new ways to learn from inter-individual variation in brain phenotypes.

 ## Assays
-### Chromium Single Cell Gene Expression
+### 10X Genomics Chromium Single Cell Gene Expression
-Chromium Single Cell Gene Expression is a droplet-based technology that captures the transcriptional gene expression profiles of thousands of individual cells in parallel.
+[The 10X Chromium Single Cell Gene Expression assay](https://www.10xgenomics.com/products/single-cell-gene-expression) is a droplet-based technology that captures the transcriptional gene expression profiles of thousands of individual cells in parallel.

-### 10X Genomics Single-cell Multiome ATAC + Gene Expression
+### 10X Genomics Chromium Single Cell Multiome ATAC + Gene Expression
-The 10X Genomics Single-cell Multiome ATAC + Gene Expression assay simultaneously captures transcriptional gene expression profiles and regions of open chromatin from the same cell.
+[The 10X Genomics Chromium Single cell Multiome ATAC + Gene Expression assay](https://www.10xgenomics.com/products/single-cell-multiome-atac-plus-gene-expression) simultaneously captures transcriptional gene expression profiles and regions of open chromatin from the same cell.

-### Slide-seq
+### Slide-tags
-Slide-seq is enables the high-resolution capture of RNA molecules from a slice of tissue while retaining their spatial information.
+[Slide-tags](https://www.biorxiv.org/content/10.1101/2023.04.01.535228v1) enables the high-resolution capture of RNA molecules from a slice of tissue while retaining their spatial information.